top of page

 Perceptual and Motor Skills, 1969

-Summary: Measured dominant direction of gaze while thinking/problem solving and found that individuals with greater leftward bias in gaze direction show higher clarity of mental imagery and susceptibility to hypnosis compared to those who showed a rightward bias.
+Summary: Measured dominant direction of gaze while thinking/problem solving and found that individuals with greater leftward bias in gaze direction show higher clarity of mental imagery and susceptibility to hypnosis compared to those who showed a rightward bias (although results are modest).

 Eidetic phenomena (click for pdf)